sql-machine-learning/elasticdl/docs/designs/allreduce_based_horovod.md

 ```

 When the worker starts, it will query the master for the rank in the
 communication world by GRPC.
-Then, the master will assign the rank
+Then, the master will send the rank according
-accroding to the host plan.
+to the host plan.
 The GRPC protobuf to query ranks is

 ```proto
 message GetRankRequest {